 These ads work extremely well when you retarget people who have already engaged with your launch in some way.

-This usually includes people who have opened your launch emails and people who have consumed your launch content such as videos, blog posts etc.
+This usually includes people who have opened your launch emails and people who have consumed your free content such as videos, blog posts etc.